HelpGiveThanks/HGTconfiguration/README.md

 #####I. Vanilla Drop-in replacement

 1. Click into the .../HGTtemplate/VanillaThemeNitrogen/ folder.
-1. Click 'Select all' from the cPanel file menubar.
+1. Click the 'Select all' button from the cPanel file menubar.
 1. Click 'Copy' (not move file) from the cPanel top menubar.
-1. Replace the two folder names /HGTtemplate/VanillaThemeNitrogen/ in the popup window with your Vanilla forum's folder one name, which, if you followed my recommendation, you named /forum/.
+1. Replace the two folder names /HGTtemplate/VanillaThemeNitrogen/ in the popup window that opens with your Vanilla forum's folder name, which, if you followed my recommendation, you named /forum/.
 1. Click into your Vanilla /forum/ folder.
+1. Click on the browser tab for your TBG and click the "Forum" button (left-most top-menu-bar button).
+If you don't have a tab open for your TGB then
    1. Open a new tab in your browser.
    1. Type in your website's forum url: http://YOURSITE.COM/FORUMfolder/.

 #####J. Enable Nitogen theme and selected plugins

-1. Sign in.
+1. Click the grey 'Sign In' button and sign in.
 1. Click the gear icon (right above the 'New Discussion' button) and select the 'dashboard' option from the popup menu that opens.
-1. From the right Appearance menu click on Themes.
+1. From the left menue column in the  Appearance section, click the 'Themes' button.
-1. Scroll down the Nitrogen theme and click its 'Apply' button.
+1. Scroll down to the Nitrogen theme and click its light blue 'Apply' button.
-1. Scroll down looking for the Addons left menu options, and click its Plugins option.
+1. Scroll down again looking for the Addons left menu section, and click its 'Plugins' option.
 1. Enable the following plugins:
-     1. Emotify :) – There fun and can inject levity into serious discussions.
+     1. Emotify :)
      1. EpicEditor
      1. Flagging
      1. Gravatar